Celebrating Jean O'Reilly Barlow

 As an article in the Independent writes, Jean was “Ireland’s most celebrated catwalk presence….
 In the mid-Seventies, Jean O’Reilly was the face of Ireland: the audaciously formed young Dubliner perfectly encapsulated the beautiful and the super-trendy at a time in Ireland when all around seem grey, unappealing and hopelessly hick.”

-However, when Jean’s close friend and Irish “It Girl” Noelle Campbelle Sharp created the first book bound magazine in Ireland (Irish Tatler) alongside husband and photographer Niel Cambell Sharp, Jean became involved as the magazine’s leading model.
-With Jean covering the beauty section, Niel leading photography and Noelle providing creative direction, the power trio spread fashion, beauty and travel across the Emerald Isle.
+A few years into her career, Jean’s close friend and Irish “It Girl” Noelle Campbelle Sharp helped create Irish Tatler alongside husband and photographer Neil Cambell Sharp.
+Jean became involved as the magazine’s leading model.
+With Jean covering the beauty section, Neil leading photography and Noelle providing creative direction, the power trio spread fashion, beauty and travel across the Emerald Isle.

 Episode 2: First Comes Career, Then Comes Marriage